 Is it safe to receive massage during pregnancy?Not only is it safe, it is also very beneficial and comforting.
 Massage therapy can be received throughout the entire nine month pregnancy term.
 If you are experiencing complications during pregnancy, discuss your condition with your doctor or midwife first.
 It is not recommended that you use or allow anyone to apply any pure essential oils (aroma therapy oils) on you in the first three months of your pregnancy.
 If oils are used, they should be mild ones like Lavender oil.

 Do massage therapists have a Code of Ethics?Yes, massage therapists adhere to the following code:-We provide the best quality care to any one that seeks our professional help.-We accept all clients without discrimination.-We acknowledge the confidential nature of the professional relationship with a client and respect each client's right to privacy.-We practice only the modalities in which we have been professionally trained and certified.-We in no way participate or engage in any type of sexual activities with our client.-We maintain a safe, clean and professional environment.
 Are there different techniques in massage?Yes, there are many different types of massage techniques.
-Since beginning our practice in 1990 we have worked with thousands of clients and have learned what works best is to check in with you each session and agree on a plan to get the results that you want.
+Since beginning our practice in 1990 we have worked with thousands of clients and we have learned what works best is to check in with you each session and agree on a plan to get the results that you want.
 This challenges us to continue to seek out new trainings in order to assist you and your body toward wholeness.
 See Why Experience Matters section for more information

 How much of my body will be massaged?When the client is seeking treatment for a specific injury or condition, the entire session may focus on a single area.
 There may also be a need to treat body areas that are adversely affected by injuries, such as when a sprained ankle causes the opposite leg to bear all the body's weight and stress of walking.
 For relaxation massages, the client and therapist should discuss and agree upon the areas to be massaged.
 A "full body massage" usually includes the back, neck, shoulders, arms, hands, legs, feet, face, chest (above breasts for women), abdomen and hips.
 If being massaged in certain areas causes you to feel uncomfortable, you should inform your therapist and they will adjust the massage accordingly.
 You should never accept a touch that feels wrong in any way or feel pressured to offer an explanation for such sensitivity.